michae107/gitm/readme.md

 - deleting submodules with the command-line
 - a way to view the status of subrepositories
+- global way to manage configuration of submodules
+- lfs integration
 - other useful features that a simple monorepo might want

 ## License